What is Proportional Representation?

 Supporters of proportional representation also point to how it can tackle the issue of so called ‘wasted votes’.
 These relate to votes made by supporters of a particular party in a constituency whereby their preferred choice has little or no possibility of winning.
 It is argued that the ‘wasted votes’ problem fuels voter apathy and disengagement with politics.
 In this context, people point to how the 67.4% turnout in the UK’s 2019 General Election, was lower than that of Germany (76.2%) and New Zealand (82.2%), both of which use a proportionate system.

-Although proportional representation systems are rarely thought to provide a clear cut election result with an overall majority or one particular political party, supporters of PR, do not necessarily foresee this as a negative problem.
+Although proportional representation systems are rarely thought to provide a clear cut election result with an overall majority for one particular political party, supporters of PR, do not necessarily foresee this as a problem.
 They argue that the resulting need for coalition is something that demands and leads to greater consensus in the policy making process.

 Opposition to Proportional Representation

 Opponents of proportional representation take an equally strong view in their opposition to a change in the electoral mechanics.
 They suggest that the election result should be geared to who people like most, rather than to who they dislike least.
 They typically argue that it is more important that the system can deliver, and then eject an ineffective government, rather than purely be representative of opinion. .